 Which books contain the names and stories of ancient Iranian myths?

-The two books “Avesta” and “Shahnameh” are the main sources for learning the names of ancient Iranian myths and their stories.
+The books “Avesta” and “Shahnameh” are the main sources for learning the names of ancient Iranian myths and their stories.